 Teachers in private schools do not need to meet state requirements.
 However, private schools may prefer to hire teachers who have at least a bachelor’s degree in special education.

-mployment of special education teachers is projected to grow 6 percent from 2014 to 2024, about as fast as the average for all occupations.
-The employment growth of special education teachers will vary by type.
-However, overall demand will be driven by enrollment, the need for special education services, and the federal budget situation.
+mployment of special education teachers is projected to grow 8 percent from 2016 to 2026, about as fast as the average for all occupations.